derfredy/lunie/README.md

 $ npx @capacitor/cli sync android|ios
 ```

-The mobile packages of Lunie need to be released using the individual software (Android Studio / XCODE).
+The mobile packages of Lunie need to be released using the individual software (Android Studio / Xcode).

 ## Testing